worldline/observability-workshop/docs/workshop.md

 * Select the ``Prometheus`` datasource instead of the ``Loki`` one.

-In this section you will hands on the metrics query builder of Grafana.
+In this section you will hand on the metrics query builder of Grafana.

-The ``Metric`` field lists all the metrics available in Prometheus server: take time to explore them.
+The ``Metric`` field lists all the metrics available in the Prometheus server: take time to explore them.

 * For example, you can select the metric named ``jvm_memory_used_bytes``, and click on the ``Run query`` button to plot the memory usage of all your services by memory area,